MDPuneethReddy/personalblog/public/posts/how-to-create-a-blog-or-website-with-docusaurus.md

       ],
 ```

-If you are struggling to write with markdown, to make it easy you can check out the tool “readme.so“. you can check this article, how the tool works <a style="color: blue" href=" https://mdpuneethreddy.com/a-quick-way-to-create-readme-using-readme-so/">  https://mdpuneethreddy.com/a-quick-way-to-create-readme-using-readme-so/
+If you are struggling to write with markdown, to make it easy you can check out the tool “readme.so“. you can check this article, how the tool works <a style="color: blue" href="/blog/a-quick-way-to-create-readme-using-readme-so/">  https://mdpuneethreddy.com/blog/a-quick-way-to-create-readme-using-readme-so/
 </a>

 ### ADD REACT COMPONENTS IN DOCUSAURUS: